kokobabe99/cuda_integration_ann/README.md

 To validate the efficiency and quality of the accelerated K-Means output, we perform a subsequent ANN Search Verification step.

-after The process of training, code will generates $K$ highly optimized centroids and assigns $N$ data points to one of these $K$ partitions.And Convert them into $K$ number of IVFs (Inverted File Index)| This output is the last critical stage for building the ANN search structure
+After the process of training, the code will generates $K$ highly optimized centroids and assigns $N$ data points to one of these $K$ partitions.
+And Convert them into $K$ number of IVFs (Inverted File Index)| This output is the last critical stage for building the ANN search structure

 ```c++